verbb/formie/docs/fields/dropdown.md

 - **Disabled** — Shown on the front-end form with HTML `disabled` so it is visible but cannot be selected.

 Only one state applies at a time.
 Prefer hiding over deleting an option once submissions may reference its value.

+## Searchable dropdown

+Enable **Use searchable dropdown** when the option list is long enough that scrolling a native `<select>` is awkward.
+Formie renders a normal dropdown on the server, then enhances it on the front end so users can type to filter choices.

+- Works with single and multiple selection.
+- Placeholder and empty-value options are shown as prompt text, not as selectable choices.
+- Selected multi-select values appear as removable pills; already-selected options are hidden from the filtered list.
+- The underlying `<select>` is still submitted, so validation, conditions, calculations and integrations behave like a regular dropdown.

+The setting is also available on [Entries](/fields/entries), [Categories](/fields/categories), [Users](/fields/users), [Products](/fields/products), and [Recipients](/fields/recipients) when **Display type** is **Dropdown**.

+For JavaScript hooks and module events, see [Combobox module](/browser/modules/field/combobox) in the browser docs.

 ## Overriding Options